IRP-TU-BS/python-goal-babbling/README.md

 * Nico Weil
 * Heiko Donat

-This package is based on the work of M. Rolf.
+This package is based on the work of M. Rolf et al.